Slow-Draining Kitchen Sinks: How to Diagnose the Cause

 • Old or inadequate sealing ring

-• This matches your diagram showing “water leaks under the metal flange”
+• Diagram below showing “water leaks under the metal flange”

 How to Reseal or Refit the Waste (If Required)